TronkIshere/FreelaX/paypal-backend/docs/README.en.md

 - `PaypalTransactionStatus` only has 2 states (`RECEIVED`/`WITHDRAWN`), with no
   complex state machine — this correctly reflects that the old flow has no certificate/tax-compliance process attached to it.
+- `GET /api/v1/paypal/payees/{payeeId}/transactions` (list) now exists,
+  ownership-checked like the other three — see `docs/PAYPAL_MODULE_REFERENCE.md`.
+Requires a `findByPayeeId` method on `PaypalPayoutTransactionRepository`, which needs adding by hand (that file itself was never shared).